 Sometimes the hardest step is making the first call!
 Doing your research ahead of time will help you feel more comfortable.
 Ask friends for referrals, and choose an office with great patient reviews and a warm, welcoming staff.
 Often people choose a dentist based who accepts their insurance, but if you haven’t been to a dentist in a really long time it’s in your best interest to choose an expert office that won’t try to oversell you.
 Forging a long-lasting relationship with the right dental office will help you avoid unnecessary dental work.
 Call 301-258-1998 or click here to schedule an appointment.

-Bring your X-rays to Gordon Center for General & Advanced Dentistry for a free second opinion consultation.
+If a dentist who takes your insurance recommends a procedure that you're not sure you need, bring your X-rays to Gordon Center for General & Advanced Dentistry for a free second opinion consultation.
 Few dental decisions on treatment need to be acted on immediately.
 Dr.’s Leonard and David Gordon will give you information that will allow you to make the decision that is best for you.
 We are able to provide an expert and impartial diagnosis, because of our unique vantage point: (1) Dr. Leonard Gordon and Dr. David Gordon have nearly 50 years of combined dental experience, so they’ve likely seen a case—or several—like yours before.
 (2) Because the Doctors Gordon do not participate with insurance, we are not under the same pressure to produce a certain amount of work, and therefore only recommend necessary treatments.
 Click here to schedule an appointment.

 Dental Implants and crowns have the same chewing force as natural teeth—and you’ll be able to chew even more than before if your teeth were compromised by gum disease or badly broken.
 Watch Pearl’s testimonial to learn more and click here or call 301-258-1998 to request an appointment.